top of page

 pristina observator

-When to visit: Aim for early morning or late afternoon for cooler light.
-Wear sturdy shoes, since the terrain near the ruins can be uneven.
+🕒 Open Hours: Aim for early morning or late afternoon for cooler light.
+Wear sturdy shoes.

 The Story